PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 ## Verifying snapshotted data

 As the node continues snapshotting data, the quickest way to check the snaposhotted data is to check against `epoch_id` and `project_id` returned in the logs.
-Copy these values and paste them in the endpoint to retrive project data in the [SwaggerUI exposed against the core API](#run-the-snapshotter-node).
+Copy these values and paste them in the endpoint to retrieve project data in the [SwaggerUI exposed against the core API](#run-the-snapshotter-node).

 ![endpoints](/images/docker.png)